 If getting messages delivered to your subscribers is important to you, then your sender reputation should always be in the forefront of your sending strategy.
 Sender reputation is typically built on the IP you're sending from; this is similar to how your credit history reputation is built on your "spending" habits, except in this case, it's your "sending" habits.
 If you don't follow best sender practices, such as sending only to opted in lists, sending at a consistent volume, or following email content rules, then your reputation could be negatively impacted.

 Remember, if your sender reputation is poor, then your deliverability is likely to suffer as a result.
 To avoid falling into any bad habits, let's take a look below at some recommendations that help you maintain a positive sender reputation.

 - Ensure that the domains you use through Thrive Marketing Professional use the proper sender authentication.
 See Sender Authentication to learn more.

 - Send at a consistent volume; try to avoid significant spikes and dips in frequency and list size.

 - Maintain an active list of engaged subscribers as well as opt-outs and unsubscribers.
 Remember, do NOT send to opt-outs and unsubscribers!

 - Check your mailing content for spam triggers (exposed URLs, short links, excessive image use, suspicious subject lines, etc.).

-- Unsubscribe hard and repeat bouncers (Communications Professional has an auto-unsubscribe feature that can help with this).
+- Unsubscribe hard and repeat bouncers (Thrive Marketing Professional has an auto-unsubscribe feature that can help with this).
 Also, provide a clear way for recipients to unsubscribe from your mailings.
 Recipients are less likely to mark an email as spam when this is easy to do.
 Periodically test the functionality of your opt-out/unsubscribe process to ensure that it's working correctly.